Europe's best food tours

 Baguette to Bistro, Paris, France

-Context Travel run tours with scholarly guides, bringing fresh perspectives to even the most familiar cities.
-Their Baguette to Bistro tour of Paris around the chic Saint-Germain-des-Prés area delivers a walking culinary education, covering everything from the basics of bread and cheese, to foie gras, homemade rillettes and Armagnac.
-Expect to stop at the traiteur who once supplied the Court of Versailles and now the finest fromageries in the city.
-For more inspiration, read our guide to Paris here.
+Context Travel runs tours with scholarly guides and professional chefs, bringing fresh perspectives to even the most familiar cities.
+Their Baguette to Bistro tour of Paris around the Saint-Germain-des-Prés and Left Bank areas delivers a walking culinary education, covering everything from the basics of bread and cheese, to foie gras, homemade rillettes and Armagnac.
+During the two and a half hours, you’ll also get to peer through the window of the traiteur who once supplied the Court of Versailles.

 Secret Food Tour, Lisbon, Portugal

 Explore Lisbon’s Moorish Mouraria neighbourhood on the three-hour Secret Food Tour of Lisbon, trying food from typical tascas (local taverns).
 Bite into the best bifana (a tasty pork sandwich) in town, some sardines and tumbler of local liqueur, Ginjinha.
-Visit an old palace to taste some traditional handmade petiscos (snacks) before rounding things off with a pastel de nata pastry.
-Plus they’ll choose a secret dish of the day for you to sample too.
-Read our guide to Lisbon here for more tips.
+Taste some traditional handmade petiscos (snacks) before rounding things off with a pastel de nata pastry.
+Plus, they’ll choose a secret dish of the day for you to sample too.

 Savor Spain, Barcelona, Spain

 Get a serious culinary immersion with Wanderbeak Barcelona Food Tours.
 They’ll whip you round three historic barrios, Barri Gòtic, Raval and El Born, tasting 15 dishes from across the country, including some Catalan cuts, each paired with a suitably traditional beverage.
 They even promise that you’ll leave the four-hour-tour gratifyingly full.
-Drink from a traditional porron (wine glass), pinch some pinxos (snacks), test your teeth on a turrón and learn about Barcelona’s rich history, culture and traditions along the way.
-Find out more about Barcelona with our guide.
+Drink traditional vermut, chomp on some churros and learn about Barcelona’s rich history, culture and traditions along the way.

 Cue bad puns about not going hungry in Hungary...
 Budapest’s signature food tour Taste Hungary Culinary Walk starts at Central Market Hall with a fortifying apéritif, before you see how all that pork fat, paprika, and goose liver is put to belly-pleasing use.
 Then you’ll retreat to various bakeries and coffee houses for a tempting slice of Esterhazy torte, washed down with a sublime glass of Tokaji aszú wine, plus a pit stop at an award-winning chocolatier.